-Sea Spirit is a high quality purpose built expedition ship with en-suite accommodation for up to 112 passengers.
+Sea Spirit is a high-quality purpose-built Antarctica expedition ship with en-suite accommodation for up to 114 passengers.
 Recently refurbished, all suites and cabins have windows, satellite phone access, flat-screen TV and DVD player and king size or twin beds and a number also have private balconies.
-There is a passenger lift, spacious dining room, lounge, further club lounge and library, bar and grill, shop, gym and hot tub.
+There is a passenger lift, spacious dining room, lounge, Polar library, bar, shop, gym and hot tub.
 The ship has plenty of open deck space and an open bridge policy.
 A 10mb communications access card is included in every voyage.

 Plancius was built as a Dutch oceanographic research vessel and refurbished as a passenger ship in 2009.
 It has ice strengthened bow and stern and is ideal for polar sailing.
 There is a mixture of suites and cabins, all with window or porthole.
 Some have private facilities and some shared.
 There are twin, triple and quadruple cabins suitable for sharing.
 Public areas are a spacious observation lounge and bar, library, lecture theatre and dining room along with plenty of outside deck space and an open-bridge policy.
 Rubber boots are supplied for all passengers.